Wetlands and agriculture

 - The control of pests such as rabbits, foxes, pigs and weeds has benefits for both agricultural productivity and the environment.

-- Many current agricultural practices are reducing water needs, thus reducing the need to use water from wetlands.
-Examples include the planting of drought resistant crop varieties, reusing water including wastewater and the implementation of more efficient irrigation technologies.
+- Many current agricultural practices are reducing the need to use water from wetlands.
+Examples include the planting of drought resistant crop varieties, reusing water including wastewater and implementing more efficient irrigation.

 Targeted wetland conservation can also have indirect benefits for landholders.
-For instance, it enables them to service the wider community by providing benefits for downstream users, and may improve the aesthetics and value of a property.
-Conservation activities include planting trees, installing nest boxes, fencing off sensitive areas, allowing wetlands to undergo natural wet and dry cycles, and reducing disturbance of the land.
+For instance, improved water quality will ultimately benefit the wider community and downstream users, and may improve the aesthetics and value of a property.
+Conservation activities on farms include planting trees, installing nest boxes, fencing off sensitive areas, allowing wetlands to undergo natural wet and dry cycles, and reducing disturbance of the land.